 Guided China Tour

-Including flights, hotels, meals, tour guides and more
+Including Intra-China flights, hotels, meals, tour guides and more

 Re-live the 2008 Olympics.
 The Bird Nest is a remarkable place to visit if you want to remember the incredible events that took place there at the 2008 Olympics, and admire its stunning architecture.